Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various

 The Future of Brick

 We've come a long way from the early days of baked mud.
-Modern bricks come in all kinds of colors, weights, sizes and scales of absorbency.
-The manufacture of bricks has been made extremely cost effective and efficient by the introduction of new machine technologies, equipment for the extraction of fundamental materials, modern kilns and electrical motorization of the brickmaking process.
+Modern bricks come in all kinds of colours, weights, sizes and scales of absorbency.
+The manufacture of bricks has been made extremely cost-effective and efficient by the introduction of new machine technologies, equipment for the extraction of fundamental materials, modern kilns and electrical motorization of the brickmaking process.

 Bricks are now being made from concrete and calcium silicate as well as the traditional pure clay.
 In 2007 a brand new ‘fly ash’ brick was developed to recycle the byproducts of processing plants.

 Bricks are still the most commonly employed unit in building construction.
-Architecture using bricks is an ever expanding field and both in terms of brick manufacturing technologies and the art of buildings design it seems that the brick still has a long future ahead of it.
+Architecture using bricks is an ever-expanding field and both in terms of brick manufacturing technologies and the art of building design it seems that the brick still has a long future ahead of it.
 It is hard to imagine a more versatile and beautiful building material.